chrisguttandin/standardized-audio-context/README.md

 ## Browser Support

 The goal of this package is to provide a consistent API.
 But at the same time this package should not grow indefinitely until everything works in IE 6.
-Whenever something is implemented in every supported browser it should not be part of this package anymore.
-And hopefully at some point in the future this package boils down to a file which re-exports built-in objects.
+Whenever a feature is implemented in every supported browser which required a polyfill before to work correctly that polyfill gets removed from this package.
+And hopefully at some point in the future this package boils down to a file which only re-exports built-in objects.

 But until then great care is taken to avoid any unnecessary bloat.
-This means whenever a workaround for a certain browser is added to this library this will be accompanied by a test which checks that this particular workaround is still needed.
+This means whenever a workaround for a certain browser is added to this library it will be accompanied by a test which checks that this particular workaround is still needed.
 I call those tests expectation tests because they test if a browser behaves as expected.
 An expectation test is designed to fail when the browser eventually ships a fix.
 Once that happens the workaround and the backing expectation test get